wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_general_ruleset_memory_limit

-!!! warning "Previous name of the directive"
-    In Wallarm node 3.6 and lower, this directive is named `wallarm_ts_request_memory_limit`.
-If you use this name, we recommend to change it when [upgrading the node modules](../updating-migrating/general-recommendations.md#update-process).
-The `wallarm_ts_request_memory_limit` directive will be deprecated soon.
-The directive logic has not changed.

 Set a limit for the maximum amount of memory that can be used by one instance of proton.db and custom ruleset.

 If the memory limit is exceeded while processing some request, the user will get a 500 error.